intel/neural-compressor/docs/source/smooth_quant.md

 Multiple criteria (e.g min, max and mean) are supported to determine the $\alpha$ value of an input LayerNorm op of a transformer block.
+Both alpha range and criterion could be configured in auto_alpha_args.

 In our experiments, an $\alpha$ range of [0.3, 0.7] with a step_size of 0.05 is found to be well-balanced one for the majority of models.